Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Interior flow lines

 Now that we have established the existence component of Theorem~\ref{thm::alphabeta}, we can complete the proof of Theorem~\ref{thm::flow_line_interaction}.

 \begin{proof}[Proof of Theorem~\ref{thm::flow_line_interaction}] In Section~\ref{subsec::interaction}, we established Theorem~\ref{thm::flow_line_interaction} for ordinary GFF flow lines.
-Since the law of $h_{\alpha \beta}$ away from $0$ is mutually absolutely continuous with respect to the law of the ordinary field on the same domain, the interaction result for flow lines of $h_{\alpha \beta}$ follows from the interaction result for the ordinary GFF. \end{proof}
+Since the law of $h_{\alpha \beta}$ away from $0$ is mutually absolutely continuous with respect to the law of the ordinary field on the same domain and GFF flow lines are local (i.e., a flow line started at a point in an open set $U$ stopped upon exiting $U$ depends only on the field in $U$), the interaction result for flow lines of $h_{\alpha \beta}$ follows from the interaction result for the ordinary GFF. \end{proof}

 \begin{remark} If we are given $h_{\alpha \beta}= h - \alpha \arg(\cdot) - \beta \log|\cdot|$ where $h$ is a GFF on a domain $D$ and we want to speak of ``the flow line started at $z \in D \setminus \{0\}$ with angle $\theta \in [0, 2\pi)$'' then, in order to decide how to get the flow line started, we have to know $h_{\alpha \beta}$ (or at least its restriction to a neighborhood of $z$) modulo an additive multiple of $2 \pi \chi$.
 We also have to choose a branch of the argument function defined on a neighborhood of $z$ (or, alternatively, to define the argument on the universal cover of $\C \setminus \{0 \}$ and to let $z$ represent a fixed element of that universal cover).
 However, once these two things are done, there is no problem in uniquely defining the flow line of angle $\theta$ beginning at $z$.